 by Richard Armstrong were suggested reading.
 The web address posted

 was in error.
-The correct address is
+The correct address is (no longer on line.)

 Doesn't Shoot Craps... a divine comedy by Richard Armstrong.

 A suspenseful and thought-provoking novel for

 America's growing love affair with Las Vegas and gambling... funny too!

 Meet Danny Pellegrino, a junk-mail con man who